jacobh310/finance_dash/README.md

 # Finance and Market Dashboard
 ---
 This web app is comprised of three different dashboards.
-1) In the Stock Financials and Funementals
+1) Stock Financials and Funementals
 2) Wall street bets and twitter sentiment analaysis
 3) Twitter Sentiment Analaysis